zposten/color-wheelie/lib/README.md

 ### TintedWheel

-The color harmony wheel for the user to make a selection of colors
+The color harmony wheel for the user to make a selection of colors.

 #### Options